Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 06:22 But kind of does.

-06:28 for somebody that's coming from a language that does have pointers and stuff to Python
+06:25 I'm highlighting this because I think it's a really good article for somebody that's coming from a language that does have pointers and stuff to Python.

-06:35 because it's a good entry way into names in Python.
+06:35 Because it's a good entryway into names in Python.

-06:45 of like talking about the ID function.
+06:41 But it's kind of pointing to the idea of, like, talking about the ID function.

 06:48 And I know about the ID function really well.

-06:52 So if you say ID of an object or a variable name, it tells you like a number for what it points to.
+06:52 So, if you say ID of an object or a variable name, it tells you, like, a number for what it points to.

-07:01 Like where the, I don't know, it's a representation of the memory address or something.
+07:01 Like, where the, I don't know, it's a representation of the memory address or something.

 07:05 That's kind of what a pointer is, right?

-07:07 But you can't in C and C++ and Rust and other things, you can dereference it.
+07:07 But you can't, in C and C++ and Rust and other things, you can dereference it.

 07:11 Using that, you can create a variable.